MosesSupposes/Purescript-By-Example/text/chapter1.md

 - The [Purescript Discourse Forum](https://discourse.purescript.org/) is another good place to search for solutions to common problems.
 Questions you ask here will be available to help future readers, whereas on Slack, message history is only kept for approximately 2 weeks.
 - [PureScript: Jordan's Reference](https://github.com/jordanmartinez/purescript-jordans-reference)  is an alternative learning resource that goes into great depth.
 If a concept in this book is difficult to understand, consider reading the corresponding section in that reference.
 - [Pursuit](https://pursuit.purescript.org) is a searchable database of PureScript types and functions.
 Read Pursuit's help page to [learn what kinds of searches you can do](https://pursuit.purescript.org/help/users).
+- The unofficial [PureScript Cookbook](https://github.com/JordanMartinez/purescript-cookbook) provides answers via code to "How do I do X?"-type questions.
 - The [PureScript documentation repository](https://github.com/purescript/documentation) collects articles and examples on a wide variety of topics, written by PureScript developers and users.
 - The [PureScript website](https://www.purescript.org) contains links to several learning resources, including code samples, videos and other resources for beginners.
 - [Try PureScript!](https://try.purescript.org) is a website which allows users to compile PureScript code in the web browser, and contains several simple examples of code.